 - Full-time enrollment for two academic years.
 This includes a full-time summer semester.

-- Classes offered- on the weekdays from 4-8PM.
+- Classes offered- on the weekdays starting at 4:00 p.m.

 Admission Requirements and Pre-requisites:

 A 3.00 cumulative GPA from all previous colleges/universities will be required for admission consideration.
 Additionally, we will further examine the strength of science courses and the patterns of progress (limited withdrawals and repeats allowed).
 Anatomy and Physiology I and II courses must be successfully completed not more than 5 years prior to entry to upper division (junior year).